Jinyeop3110/Jinyeop3110.github.io/_projects/5_project.md

 Human DNA methylation data (methylome) is an important biomarker for aging and chronic diseases.
 Despite its significance, a unified and adaptable framework has yet to emerge, largely due to the absence of a "foundation model."
 Foundation models have already proven essential for understanding the complexities of biology.
 For instance, in proteomics, models like ESM-2/ESM-3 and AlphaFold2/AlphaFold3 have achieved unprecedented accuracy in structure prediction and function annotation.
 In genomics, Enformer and Evo have demonstrated their ability to predict gene regulation and variant effects.
 Similarly, in single-cell biology, models such as Geneformer, scGPT, and scFoundation have enabled zero-shot cell-type classification and in-silico perturbation.

-Therefore, our goal is to develop a foundation model specifically for human methylation data, paving the way for future research.
-We curated fro

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">